 The New York Senior Medicare Patrol (SMP) project is part of a nationwide campaign to educate Medicare beneficiaries about the consequences and direct impact of healthcare fraud.
-Medicare serves over 52 million older adults which constitutes approximately $550 billion dollars in Medicare expenditures; Fraud consititues 3-10% of these expenditures which is approximately $55 billion dollars lost each year.
+Last year we lost an estiimated $65 billion to Medicare fraud and abuse!

 SMP Volunteer Complex Interactions Specialist

-Purpose: Volunteers who handle complex issues assist Medicare beneficiaries in reporting specific instances of suspected health care fraud, error and abuse.
-They help beneficiaries distinguish error from potential fraud or abuse and, as a result of their research, may act on a beneficiary's behalf to correct an error or refer suspected fraud and abuse to appropriate authorities.
-Because SMPs work closely together in a unique relationship with Medicare and Medicare fraud and abuse investigators, they have the ability to provide individual assistance and expedited referrals when beneficiaries report suspected fraud, error, and abuse.
-Through this relationship, volunteers who handle complex issues respond to beneficiary concerns about health care fraud.
+Volunteers who handle complex issues work individually with beneficiaries to report specific instances of suspected health care fraud, error and abuse.
+They help beneficiaries distinguish error from potential fraud or abuse and act on the beneficiary's behalf to correct errors and refer suspected fraud and abuse to the appropriate authorities.

 - Interviewing the beneficiary and/or caregiver in person or by telephone